-Opportunities for Guidance: WASC is committed to supporting institutions as they prepare for the institutional review process.
-Approximately 15-18 months prior to the Offsite review, institutions should begin to organize a draft outline of their Institutional Reports.
-There will be multiple opportunities for institutions to receive information and guidance in order to prepare for the Offsite review and Visit.
+Opportunities for Guidance: WSCUC is committed to supporting institutions as they prepare for the Institutional Review Process.
+There will be multiple opportunities for institutions to receive information and guidance in order to prepare for the Offsite Review and Visit.

-☐ The ARC: Every year, WASC sponsors the Academic Resource Conference, which includes workshops and panels on the revised process that institutions will find helpful.
+□ Academic Resource Conference: Every year, WSCUC sponsors the Academic Resource Conference (ARC), which includes workshops and panels on the revised process that institutions will find helpful.